kkeijuro/midokura-exercise/README.md

 ## MIDOKURA SKILLS EXERCISE

-This is an exercise for midokura made by Cristobal Pio using VS CODE in java.
+This is an exercise for midokura made by Cristobal Pio using VS CODE in java/mvn.
+Java 17.
+mvn 3.8.8.

+mvn compile: to compile solution mvn test: to launch tests

 The time spent for solving it was 2h20min (with a terrible headache).

 Analysis of the methods: